cancamilo/dataworks-gis/README.md

 Up until this point, we have our date available in the desired time range in the GCS bucket and in the partitioned BigQuery tables.
 Now we can proceed to create the models from our data that will be subsequently used for visualizations in Google looker.

 As a first step we should create a dbt cloud account and connect it to our BigQuery account.
-To do so you can follow this [excelent guide](https://github.com/ziritrion/dataeng-zoomcamp/blob/main/notes/4_analytics.md#setting-up-dbt).
+To do so you can follow this [excellent guide](https://github.com/ziritrion/dataeng-zoomcamp/blob/main/notes/4_analytics.md#setting-up-dbt).
 It is also neccesary to configure our dbt cloud account to connect to the github where the repository lives.
 In this repo, the dbt relevant project files are in the `dbt_nasa_power` folder.

 Inside our dbt project in the cloud, we proceed configure a `Job`.
 It should run in a production environment that points to our `production` dataset in BigQuery.
 The `Job` should be configured to execute the following steps: